 The Behringer U-Phoria UMC1820 Audio Interface is the best audio interface for recording drums on a budget!
 This is an incredible value piece of equipment that features 8 state-of-the-art MIDAS designed mic preamps that offer pristine sound quality.

-Despite its affordable price tag, this is powerful and highly versatile audio interface that is perfect for recording drums.
-It is ultra easy to use for beginners and delivers professional audio quality.
+Despite its affordable price tag, I found this to be a powerful and highly versatile audio interface that is perfect for recording drums.

 The USB connectivity is blazingly fast and the interface works seamlessly with any preferred DAW, such as Logic, Pro Tools or Cubase.
 The UMC1820 offers zero-latency recording, which means you can record drums without experiencing any delay or lag in the returning signal.